 Students who complete all required courses for a state identified job preparatory program and meet state basic academic skills requirements, as assessed by a state approved basic skills assessment, will be awarded a Certificate of Program Completion.
-Students receive grades, transcripts and certificates.
-Upon request, students who exit prior to program completion may be given a certificate to verify courses mastered, pending all financial obligations are met.
+If students have a high school diploma or pass industry certification, they may be exempt from the basic academic skills requirements and should check with their school counselor.
+Students receive grades, transcripts, and certificates.
+Upon request, students who exit prior to program completion may be given a certificate to verify coursesmastered, pending all financial obligations are met.